7RU7H/Archive/Brain-Hacking/Actions/Exercise.md

 # Exercise

-Exercise is crucial and fundemental for Brain Hacking.
+Exercise is crucial and fundamental for Brain Hacking.
 First thing and mental health professional will look for is good sleep, substance consumption and exercise.
 Being physically activity is a natural state for your organic flesh heap propping your brain up.
 Defeat productivity slumps, burnout, life's metaphorical thrown objects, etc starting with exercise.

 15% improvement to ability to learn for ~2 hours Exchange Mental Stress for Physical Stress - Absolute Bargain